DWRT-FM: 2008–2012: The second 99.5 RT

-2012-2025: Play FM
+2012–2025: Play FM

 99.5 Play FM logo from 2016 until 2025.

 On December 10, 2012, at 6 AM, 99.5 Play FM was launched.
 The first on-air team included socialite Tim Yap, Sam Oh (RT mainstay), and former Magic 89.9 DJ Nikko, followed by remaining RT staff and junior jocks laterally promoted from Magic.
 The first song played was "Play" by Jennifer Lopez.
 The station's programming and imaging mirrored that of Magic 89.9 and the defunct 99.5 Hit FM, albeit targeting a younger audience.

 The official jingles and audio imaging for 99.5 Play FM were launched on September 15, 2014, months after Rizal "Sonny B" Aportadera joined the station.
 These jingles were produced by Sound Quadrat, a German audio imaging company, in collaboration with its US-based subsidiary Benztown Branding.
 Their clients include top European CHR stations like BBC Radio 1 (UK), Europa Plus (Russia), NRJ (France), and Play FM's former sister station, 103.5 K-Lite.

 Before 2014, Play FM DJs had the freedom to ad-lib as they wished.
 However, after the revamp, on-air spiels were limited to 60 seconds (except during advertising commitments) to allow more songs to air.
 This restriction did not apply to specific shows like Club Play and Play It Live, where DJs had more time for artist interviews, guest interactions, and live performances.

 After the Rodrigo Duterte administration took office in 2016, Aportadera and Carlo Jose left 99.5 Play FM to join the Philippine Broadcasting Service under then-PCOO Secretary Martin Andanar for its revitalization.
-In January 2017, Lil' Joey became the station manager.

-Play FM updated its jingles and relaunched with the tagline "Just Press Play" and the slogan "Number 1 for New Music and All the Hits".
+In January 2017, Lil' Joey was appointed station manager.
+The station updated its stingers while retaining its jingles, which were created by Sound Quadrat and Benztown Branding.
+It also relaunched with the tagline "Just Press Play" and the slogan "Number 1 for New Music and All the Hits."

-In 2018, CJ Rivera (CJ the DJ), the music and program director of Magic 89.9, became Play FM's station manager, a role he held until his retirement in 2023.
+In 2018, CJ Rivera (CJ the DJ), the music and program director of Magic 89.9, was appointed station manager, a role he held until his retirement in 2023.
 Under his leadership, the station revamped its jingles once again, featuring the voice of DJ Renzo from The Home Run.
 The Playback music block, showcasing hits from the 2000s and early 2010s, was moved to Thursdays.
 Rivera died on August 20, 2024 after battling cancer.

-At the onset of the COVID-19 pandemic, DWRT reduced its transmitting power, limited its broadcast hours, and shifted to an all-music format with off-air spinners.
-Despite financial struggles and a significant layoff of on-air staff, the station continued updating its music catalog.
+At the onset of the COVID-19 pandemic, Play FM reduced its transmitting power, limited its broadcast hours, and shifted to an all-music format.
+Despite financial struggles and a significant layoff of on-air staff, the station continued to update its music catalog.

 On May 1, 2025 at 12:00 AM, Play FM quietly signed off for the last time.
-This marked the end of the station's CHR/Top 40 format after 49 years since the RT brand's inception.
+This marked the end of the station's CHR/Top 40 format after 49 years since the station's inception.